jquery/jquery.org/pages/conduct/enforcement-manual.md

 *   A permanent or temporary ban from some or all jQuery spaces (mailing lists, IRC, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future, extended to new jQuery fora, or otherwise maintained.
 *   A request for a public or private apology.
 The chair will deliver this request.
 The group may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain his or her membership on a mailing list.

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
-The comittee will ask if this resolution is acceptable, and must note feedback for the record.
+The committee will ask if this resolution is acceptable, and must note feedback for the record.
 However, the committee is not required to act on this feedback.

 Finally the committee will make a report for the jQuery Foundation Board (as well as the project teams in the event of an ongoing resolution, such as a ban).

-The comittee will never publicly discuss the issue; all public statements will be made by the jQuery Foundation Board.
+The committee will never publicly discuss the issue; all public statements will be made by the jQuery Foundation Board.

 ### Conflicts of Interest

-In the event of any conflict of interest a comittee member must immediately notify the other members, and recuse themselves if necessary.
+In the event of any conflict of interest a committee member must immediately notify the other members, and recuse themselves if necessary.